lsst-sqre/sqr-086/index.md

 [Ook][Ook] is an existing SQuaRE service that serves as a documentation librarian.
 Ook's existing role is to index documents and populate the Algolia full-text search database that powers the Rubin Observatory documentation search at www.lsst.io.
-We propose to extend Ook to also index the link inventories (generally speaking the `objects.inv` Intersphinx inventory files and Rubin's custom link inventories if Sphinx domains aren't used).
+We propose to extend Ook to also index the link inventories (generally speaking the `objects.inv` Intersphinx inventory files).
 The Ook link service would sync these inventories into a Postgres database and then provide a REST API for querying the inventories.

 ```{mermaid}